-However, at the time, these particular masks freaked the French out.
+During the colonial era, however, these particular masks terrified the French.
 Worn by the law-enforcing Ngil society, carriers of the masks were responsible for maintaining law and order and persecuted suspected offenders.
 The masked Ngil members arrived at the home of a suspect in the dead of night, performing mysterious ceremonies that often resulted in the death of the wrong-doer.
-After a series of ritual murders in 1910, the French ultimately forbade the Ngil and the production of its masks.
+After a series of ritual murders in 1910, the French ultimately forbade the Ngil to produce its masks.

-Known as the white-face-style, Punu masks or mukudj are whitened with kaolin, the colour of death and spirits.
-They represent Punu’s female ancestors and have diamond-shaped scarification marks on their forehead.
-The elaborate Punu hairstyles suggest that the wearer is wealthy, as her hair has not been flattened by the need to carry goods.
+Known as the white-face style, Bapounou (or Punu) masks (mukudj) are whitened with kaolin, the colour of death and spirits.
+They represent the Bapounou’s female ancestors and have diamond-shaped scarification marks on their forehead.
+The elaborate Bapounou hairstyles suggest that the wearer is wealthy, as her hair has not been flattened by the need to carry goods.
 These masks are still worn by dancers during public ceremonies or funerals.
 The dancers perform on high stilts so they tower above their audience.

-As in many African cultures, all 40 or so ethnic groups in Gabon believed ancestors to have the powers to bring good or bad fortune for their descendants.
-Their relics, such as skulls, teeth and certain bones, which were believed to be imbued with the powers these people had during their lives, were kept in containers.
-Sitting on top of the containers, wooden reliquary figures guarded these enshrined relics.
+As in many African cultures, all 40 or so ethnic groups in Gabon believe ancestors to have the powers to bring good or bad fortune to their descendants.
+Their relics, such as skulls, teeth and certain bones, which are believed to be imbued with the powers these people had during their lives, are kept in containers.
+Sitting on top of the containers, wooden reliquary figures guard these enshrined relics.